Bill fights for statewide paid family leave as new private option launches in Virginia - NewsBreak

 The legislation passed on a party-line vote in the state Senate last week, something bill sponsor Senator Jennifer Boysko (D-Fairfax) called a “landmark.”
 Similar proposals have failed there in recent history, despite the chamber’s Democratic majority.

-Treanor couldn’t say if any employers had signed up for the new private option as of Monday evening.
+Treanor said she couldn’t say if any employers had signed up for the new private option as of Monday evening.

 But Boysko contends that a universal program intended for “virtually all workers in Virginia” will be more affordable and make it easier for small businesses to compete with larger corporations that already offer this as a benefit in some cases.